 It is a truth universally acknowledged that a play whose only male actor drops out at the last moment is in need of a quick stand in.
 Enter Nina Bright dressed as an upper-class Regency chap.
 Knowing nothing of the works of Jane Austen Nina quickly gets the picture of privilege, misogyny and entitlement that is the norm for the likes of Darcy, Wickham and Collins in Pride and Prejudice as sensible Persuasion fan Jaleelah Galbraith (Jal) and extrovert Pride and Prejudice champion Emma Giles fill in the plot and characters with the speed of a phaeton and two horses on the King’s highway.

-Blind Date, Single Ladies, Dungeons and Dragons, the number of modern references in the high speed comedy The Complete Works of Jane Austen (Abridged) come at you as fast as Lydia hoping into bed with Wickham.
+Blind Date, Single Ladies, Dungeons and Dragons, the number of modern references in the high speed comedy The Complete Works of Jane Austen (Abridged) come at you as fast as Lydia hopping into bed with Wickham.
 Along with super simple comic synopses of the novels mashed up with the TV, film and stage adaptions and we are on planet Jane Austen.
 Originally written by Americans Jessica Bedford, Kathryn MacMillan, Charlotte Northeast, and Meghan Winch the fast-paced romp is one part slapstick, one part a play within a play, one part Austen-esque sketches and above all a tribute to the genius of the Hampshire writer.

 The cast of three all took on the characters of Austen’s famous ‘big six’ novels (and their hats) with Nina Bright playing all the men.
 Set in the basic black box stage at the Alma Theatre in front of a packed audience with just a large rug, a chaise longue and a desk and chair to give a touch of Regency authenticity the cast were in period costume including for the two women in their revealing Empire line gowns.
 Which as Emma explains are the reason the novels have been filmed so many times.
 Without constricting corsets fashionable in Victorian England, the females could breathe, express their opinions and show their cleavages to advantage – or their ‘great tits’ as Emma said.